Contact your institution's library staff for further information on publishing under the CAUL-negotiated R&P agreements.

 Oxford University Press is a department of the University of Oxford.
-Open Access is one of the ways we fulfil our mission to further excellence in research.
 OUP publishes and develops titles in partnerships with many prestigious learned societies and prides itself on being a highly selective publisher.
-OUP has a three-year R&P agreement with CAUL 2022-2024, allowing authors read access to the full Oxford Journal Collection and the option to publish in hybrid journals at no extra cost.
-As well as increasing open access output the agreement has reduced publishing costs and administrative burden for participating authors.
+OUP has a new three-year R&P agreement with CAUL 2025-2027, allowing authors unlimited publishing in hybrid journals and read access to the full Oxford Journal Collection.

 Further information on this agreement is available from Oxford University Press.